UniversityOfPlymouth-Electronics/DigitalSystems/level5/seq_logic.md

 > Consider adding some additional circuitry that connects to the `EN` input of a D Latch.
 This circuitry produces a *very* narrow `EN` pulse when it's clock input changes in a prescribed direction.

 For the D Flip Flop, the convention is that the output `Q` latches the input value `D` *when its clock input rises*.
+Let's now look at the HDL.

 ## J-K Flip-Flop